sfosterBW/React-Express-test/README.md

 ### Part 1 - End to end testing and deployment

+You can find can this functionality in the top level folder.

 #### Development

 Use `npm start` to see the app on http://localhost:3000.